 Registered gym members have the liberty to choose their payment plan.
 They can choose to pay monthly, quarterly, semi-annually, or annually, depending on their preference.

-IHRSA reports that 23 of 100 fitness club members have other gym club membership.
+IHRSA reports that 23 of 100 fitness club members have other gym club memberships.
 Ninety percent of boutique studio gym members use many facilities as well.

 The statistics are different for non-members.
 Approximately 9 million fitness center goers use the gym for only 24 days in a single year.
 These people seldom visit gym studios or clubs, so they do not opt for a membership.